The "Daily" Fake News Network

 - Poorly executed, but sufficient to serve as references in malicious emails.

-- The network may earn more from such “services” (publishing planted articles for influence operations) than from ad revenue.
+- The network may earn more from such “services” than from ad revenue.

 6. Overall Conclusions